Scripts, Results & Referrals

 Repeat Prescriptions and Referrals

-You will need to make an appointment:
+You may need to make an face to face appointment:

 If your regular doctor is not available,

 For certain medications e.g. restricted medications such as painkillers